palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

 Management commands
 ===================

-The raw-data app includes the following commands for processing and verifying the raw data released in the CAL-ACCESS `nightly exports <http://www.sos.ca.gov/campaign-lobbying/cal-access-resources/raw-data-campaign-finance-and-lobbying-activity/>`_.
+The raw-data app includes the following commands for processing and verifying the raw data released in the CAL-ACCESS `nightly exports`_.

-As with any Django app management command, these can be invoked on the command line or `called within your Python code <https://docs.djangoproject.com/en/1.10/ref/django-admin/#running-management-commands-from-your-code>`_.
+As with any Django app management command, these can be invoked on the command line or `called within your Python code`_.

 ----------------------